Twelve local Wal-Marts are holding food drives from May 1 through May 31 for Ozarks Food Harvest, the only food bank serving 29 Ozarks counties.

 Ozarks Harvesting Hope, a part of the national Plant a Row for the Hungry campaign, has formed in Southwest Missouri.
 It is a volunteer-led, people-helping-people program based on the generosity of gardeners who care enough to plant a little extra in their gardens to be donated to those in need.

-Panera Bread of Springfield will host its inaugural Hunger Run, a five mile run/one mile walk to benefit Ozarks Food Harvest.
+Panera Bread of Springfield will host the second annual Hunger Run, an 8K run and one mile run or walk, to benefit Ozarks Food Harvest.

 The 14th annual Cowboy Classic pro rodeo will again collect food for Ozarks Food Harvest.
 Attendees are asked to bring non-perishable food items to the event.